Sam Merrill

-Early life and high school career
+Early life

-Merrill is the son of John and Jenny Merrill and has an older sister Molli.
-He grew up in Bountiful, Utah, and attended Bountiful High School.
+Merrill is the son of John and Jenny Merrill and has an older sister, Molli.
+He grew up in Bountiful, Utah and attended Bountiful High School.
 He became a starter as a sophomore at the midpoint in the season and averaged 6.5 points per game and 2.6 assists.
-As a junior, Merrill averaged 18.3 points, 6.8 rebounds, 5.4 assists and 2.2 steals per game and was named first-team all-state by the Deseret News and Salt Lake Tribune.
-He posted 15.8 points, 7.4 assists, 4.6 rebounds and 2.3 steals per game as a senior and led Bountiful to a 4A state title.
-Merrill was recruited by Stanford and Princeton but committed to Utah State.
+As a junior, Merrill averaged 18.3 points, 6.8 rebounds, 5.4 assists, and 2.2 steals per game and was named first-team all-state by the Deseret News and Salt Lake Tribune.
+He posted 15.8 points, 7.4 assists, 4.6 rebounds, and 2.3 steals per game as a senior and led Bountiful to a 4A state title.
+Merrill was recruited by Stanford and Princeton but committed to USU.

 College career

-Merrill went on a two-year mission for the Church of Jesus Christ of Latter-day Saints to Nicaragua before his freshman year at Utah State.
+Merrill went on a two-year mission for the Church of Jesus Christ of Latter-day Saints to Nicaragua before his freshman year at Utah State University.
 When he returned, head coach Stew Morrill retired and was replaced by Tim Duryea.
 Merrill posted 9.4 points per game as a freshman.

-In his sophomore season, Merrill averaged 16.3 points per game.
-He was named to the Third–team All-Mountain West.
+In his sophomore season, Merrill averaged 16.3 points per game for the Aggies.
+He was named Third-team All-Mountain West Conference (MWC).
 Merrill married soccer player Kanyan Ward in May 2018.

-As a junior, Merrill averaged 20.9 points, 4.2 assists, 3.9 rebounds and 1.1 steals per game.
-He shot 46.1 percent from the floor, 37.6 percent from behind the arc and 90.9 percent from the free throw line.
-Merrill led Utah State to a Mountain West tournament championship, securing the automatic bid to the NCAA Tournament.
-He was named Mountain West Conference Player of the Year and Mountain West tournament MVP as well as AP Honorable Mention All-American.
-Merrill had a career-high 38 points on March 5, 2019, in a 100–96 overtime victory over Colorado State.
+As a junior, Merrill averaged 20.9 points, 4.2 assists, 3.9 rebounds, and 1.1 steals per game.
+He shot 46.1 percent from the floor, 37.6 percent from behind the three-point line, and 90.9 percent from the free throw line.
+Merrill led USU to a Mountain West tournament championship, securing the automatic bid to the NCAA Tournament.
+He was named the MWC Player of the Year and tournament MVP, as well as AP Honorable Mention All-American.
+Merrill had a career-high 38 points on March 5, 2019, in a 100–96 overtime victory over Colorado State University (CSU).

-In the season opener of his senior year, Merrill had 28 points to help the Aggies defeat Montana State 81–73.
-On February 11, versus Colorado State, Merrill eclipsed the 2,000-point mark for his career and passed Wayne Estes for third on the school’s all-time scoring list.
+In the season opener of his senior year, Merrill had 28 points to help USU defeat Montana State 81–73.
+On February 11, versus CSU, Merrill eclipsed the 2,000-point mark for his career and passed Wayne Estes for third on USU's all-time scoring list.
 He finished with 32 points and five assists in a 75–72 win.
-At the conclusion of the regular season, Merrill was named to the First Team All-Mountain West.
-Merrill led Utah State to another Mountain West tournament championship, securing the automatic bid to the NCAA Tournament, and was named Mountain West tournament MVP.
-The tournament was canceled soon after his final game where he scored 27 points in a 59–56 upset of San Diego State in the tournament final and hit the game-winning three-pointer with 2.5 seconds remaining.
+At the conclusion of the regular season, Merrill was named First Team All-MWC.
+Merrill led USU to another MWC tournament championship, securing the automatic bid to the NCAA Tournament, and was named MWC tournament MVP.
+The tournament was canceled because of the COVID-19 pandemic soon after his final game, where he scored 27 points in a 59–56 upset of San Diego State in the tournament final and hit the game-winning three-pointer with 2.5 seconds remaining.